 The news for most dietetics practitioners is positive.
-According to The Compensation & Benefits Survey of the Dietetics Profession 2021, sponsored by the Academy of Nutrition and Dietetics, registered dietitian nutritionists (RDNs) and the dietetic technicians registered (DTRs) experienced wage gains reflected in the 2021 survey.
-RDN median annualized wages are now at per year \$70,000; DTR median annualized wages remain stable at \$48,300. https://www.eatrightpro.org/practice/career-development/career-toolbox/academy-member-compensation and treating illnesses such as diabetes and heart disease is now well known.
-More dietitians and nutritionists will be needed to provide care for people with these conditions.
+According to The Compensation & Benefits Survey of the Dietetics Profession 2021, sponsored by the Academy of Nutrition and Dietetics, registered dietitian nutritionists (RDNs) and the dietetic technicians registered (DTRs) experienced wage gains reflected in the 2017 survey.
+RDN median annualized wages are now at per year \$65,000; DTR median annualized wages remain stable at \$45,000.